content hub

 They don't always complain.
 Some will leave a review or file a bar complaint; others will silently disappear.
 Retention is cheaper than acquisition, but only if you actually service the clients you already have.
 An AI receptionist that handles after-hours callbacks or routes urgent client calls to the right person isn't a luxury — it's retention insurance.

-Growth Constraints: “We can’t handle higher call volume as we scale.”
+Growth Constraints: “We can’t handle more calls as we scale.”

 You invest in marketing, SEO, and advertising.
 It works: call volume goes up.
 But your front office can't absorb the increase.
 Calls roll to voicemail.
 Hold times spike.
 Your marketing ROI evaporates because the phones can't keep up.
 This is the scalability trap.